IndustryNav: Exploring Spatial Reasoning of Embodied Agents in Dynamic Industrial Navigation: IndustryNav

-Unlike most existing spatial reasoning benchmarks (see Tab. \ref{tab:comparison_spatial_reasoning_benchmarks}), IndustryNav includes dynamic objects (like forklifts or robots) and workers.
-To enable these dynamic behaviors, we manually design the trajectories of selected objects and workers using the Splines package in Unity.
+\textbf{Dynamics Configuration}.
+Unlike most existing spatial reasoning benchmarks (see Tab. \ref{tab:comparison_spatial_reasoning_benchmarks}), IndustryNav includes dynamic objects~(like forklifts or robots) and workers.
+To enable these dynamic behaviors, we manually design the trajectories of selected objects and workers using the \textit{Splines} package in Unity.
 Each trajectory is carefully crafted to reflect realistic motion patterns observed in industrial environments.
-These dynamics introduce temporal and spatial variability, making IndustryNav a more realistic and challenging benchmark for evaluating the spatial reasoning and navigation abilities of embodied agents.
+These dynamics introduce temporal and spatial variability, making IndustryNav a realistic and challenging benchmark for evaluating the spatial reasoning and navigation abilities of embodied agents.
 Furthermore, to detect collisions between the agent and surrounding obstacles, we assign hand-crafted collider geometries to all objects in the scene, thereby resolving potential clipping issues.
 This setup enables precise collision detection and response within Unity’s physics engine, allowing agents to perceive and react to obstacles such as walls, shelves, forklifts, and human workers.

+\textbf{Camera Setup}.
 To capture both local and global information from the agent, we employ a multi-sensor tracking setup shown in \cref{fig:agent_cameras}.
-An egocentric camera with a resolution of 1024$\times$1024 is attached to the agent's body, providing localized visual observations of its immediate surroundings.
+Two egocentric cameras with a resolution of 1024$\times$1024 is attached to the agent's body, providing localized visual observations (RGB and depth) of its immediate surroundings.
 Simultaneously, the agent tracks its global state by recording its current coordinate $(x, y)$ and orientation angle $\theta \in [0, 360]$ after every step.
 For real-time visual monitoring, a small red cone is placed on the top of the agent's head, which is tracked by a fixed bird's-eye-view camera (resolution: $1024\times512$) mounted high above the warehouse.
 This top-down view provides a visual reference to monitor the agent's pixel location and progress toward the target during navigation.
 This combination of egocentric vision and global top-down tracking ensures both accurate trajectory visualization and robust quantitative analysis of the agent's navigation behaviors within the warehouse environment.